csarven/linked-sdmx/README.md

 # SDMX to QB

+Brief overview of the project is here.
+If you want to use it or looking under the hood for additional information, give the [wiki](https://github.com/csarven/sdmx-to-qb/wiki) page a go.

 ## What is this?

 XSLT 2.0 scripts to transform Generic [SDMX 2.0](http://sdmx.org/?page_id=16#package) data and metadata to RDF/XML using the [RDF Data Cube](http://www.w3.org/TR/vocab-data-cube/) and related vocabularies for statistical Linked Data.
 Its purpose is: